 Did You Know?

 "The Screen Guild Theater" broadcast a 30 minute radio adaptation of the movie on June 7, 1943 with Charles Coburn

 reprising his film role.
 See more

 During the beach scene, the people in the background change completely from shot to shot.
 However, the crowd in the opening shot of the beach scene is the same as the one in the final shot.
 See more

 The foreword after the opening credits reads: Dear Richest Men in the World: We made up this character in the story, out of our own heads.
 It's nobody, really.
 The whole thing is make-believe.
 We'd feel awful if anyone was offended.
 Thank you, The Author, Director and Producer.
 P.S.
 Nobody sue.
 P.P.S.
 Please.
 See more

 Spoofed in Devil in Miss Jones

-Played aboard ship at the end and sung by the employees.
+Played aboard ship at the end and danced by Merrick and the employees.
 See more